Southern Conservation Partners

 Wildlife Corridor Protection Guidelines

-Why track forest conservation?
-The Southern Forest Futures Report predicts up to 23 million acres of forest could be lost in the Southern U.S. by 2060.
+The Southern Forest Futures Report from 2013 predicted up to 23 million acres of forest could be lost in the Southern U.S. by 2060.
 Loss will be driven primarily by four interacting factors: population growth, climate change, timber markets, and invasive species.
 “Our primary purpose in developing this future protected forest data layer is to help visualize what the Southeast landscape will look like if conservation groups are successful,” explained Peter Stangel, COO of the South Carolina-based US Endowment for Forests and Communities.
-“We can not only identify gaps in protection, but also must look at potential centers of sustainable forestry, priority habitat for at-risk species, important recreation areas, and many other key values.”
+“We cannot only identify gaps in protection, but also must look at potential centers of sustainable forestry, priority habitat for at-risk species, important recreation areas, and many other key values.”
 As the goal of the Keeping Forests as Forests is to conserve 70% of historic forestland cover across the region, all data - including those underlying the LCC Conservation Blueprints - will be important.
-The SECAS Blueprint combined with other data resources will help inform decisions on where to focus conservation efforts and where points of leverage exist for identifying areas throughout the Southeast for forest conservation efforts.
+Unfortunately, as of 2025, efforts in this direction may have been halted.
+See the following WEBSITE.

 Walk in the Woods Engages Public on Issues of Forest Stewardship

 Just as any walk in the woods offers surprises around the bend in the path or over the next hill, learning how to become more flexible and interactive in how we talk about forests is a journey full of wonder.
-More than two years of discussions and research has yielded a first-of-its-kind pathway for the people who steward or enjoy North America’s forests to actively engage with their families, neighbors, friends, and others in talking about the importance of the continent’s forests and their many values.
-“Walk in the Woods" uses the power of social media for those who work in, make a living from, care about, or benefit from forests – that’s all of us – to share their own experiences and views about the bounty of forests and their myriad uses,” said Carlton Owen, President & CEO of the U.S. Endowment for Forestry and Communities.
+More than two years of discussions and research yielded a first-of-its-kind pathway for the people who steward or enjoy North America’s forests to actively engage with their families, neighbors, friends, and others in talking about the importance of the continent’s forests and their many values.
+WALK IN THE WOODS uses the power of social media for those who work in, make a living from, care about, or benefit from forests – that’s all of us – to share their own experiences and views about the bounty of forests and their myriad uses,” said Carlton Owen, President & CEO of the U.S. Endowment for Forestry and Communities.
 The Endowment has partnered with over 110 organizations, including state and federal natural resources agencies, forest products producers, conservation organizations, and universities, to create the North American Forest Partnership (NAFP).
 The Partnership seeks to have all within the greater forest sector engaged by highlighting their experiences and knowledge about forests.
 In addition to the Walk in the Woods website, NAFP seeks seek to have participants share via various social media platforms.

 More Resources